Museum Stories

 Pierre-Auguste Renoir

-Pierre-Auguste Renoir, At the Theatre, 1876-7, The National Gallery London
+Pierre-Auguste Renoir, At the Theatre, 1876-1877, National Gallery, London, UK.

 Impressionists were often inspired by photography.
 This painting is a clear example of this trend.
-Clearly it is captured like a photo frame, with the feeling of being transient and unfinished.
+Clearly, it is captured like a photo frame, with the feeling of being transient and unfinished.
 Just snapped and captured in the moment, an ambition that Impressionism shared with photography.

 Pierre Bonnard